Rok enjoying mint tea at a cozy Agadir tea house, Morocco

 Workers, some of them minors, walk barefoot among the colorful pools, tossing skins and without thinking about exposure to toxic dyes, that leave long-term consequences on their health.

-Prolonged chrome exposure and lax disposal of waste tannery water can cause serious health and environmental problems.
-Many workers suffer from immune system and respiratory problems, beside an increase in urogenital disorders.
-Numerous round stone vessels filled with dye or white liquids are the most magnificent motives for Fes photographs.
+Prolonged chrome exposure and improper disposal of tannery waste can cause serious health and environmental problems.
+Many workers suffer from immune, respiratory and urogenital issues.

 Marrakech is known as the Red City, vibrant and enchanting place nestled in the heart of Morocco.
 That’s because the city walls and most of the buildings in the medina are built of red sandstone and because of the Atlas Mountains near the city, which are remarkably red themselves.

-From its bustling markets and lively streets to its tranquil gardens and ancient palaces, Marrakech offers a top cultural, historic and entertaining experience that positioned it as the most popular destination in the country.
+From its bustling markets and lively streets to its tranquil gardens and unique, ancient palaces, Marrakech offers a top cultural, historic and entertaining experience that positioned it as the leading tourist destination in the country.

-The Jemaa El-Fna square, dating back to the founding of red-hued Marrakesh by the Almoravids in 1062, is a magical maze of food stalls and souks, selling mountains of spices, lamps, jewelry and hand-woven fabrics.
-It comes particularly alive in the evening with street performers, food stalls, and snake charmers.
+The Jemaa El-Fna square, dating back to the founding of red-hued Marrakesh by the Almoravids in 1062, is a magical maze of food stalls, selling mountains of spices, lamps, jewelry and hand-woven fabrics.

 During my second visit of Morocco in 2008, it served me more as a start point from where it all ended two years before.
 I flew to Marrakesh, from where my journey to the south began.
 Southern, less developed Morocco is a different world, with much more poverty, long distances between urban settlements, remote areas and hard-core backpackers, some with overland trucks.

-I was travelling with my Slovenian friend Peter, who was as crazy as me, concerning means of transport, accommodation and food.
+I was traveling with my Slovenian friend Peter, who shared my adventurous spirit when it came to transport, accommodation, and food.

-Morocco was actually only a beginning of venture for travelling south to Mauretania through West Africa to Ghana in the next three months.
-We were moving partly with public transport to Agadir and, from there on, by shared taxis or hitchhiking through remote areas of the desert landscape, where tourists usually don’t go.
+Morocco was just the beginning of my journey south to Mauritania, continuing through West Africa to Ghana over the next three months.
+We traveled partly by public transport to Agadir, and from there onward by shared taxis or hitchhiking through remote desert areas where tourists rarely venture.

 Due to the lack of catering options that did not contain meat, I often resorted to beans and bread, while the culture of tea was even more present.
 Men spend a lot of time sitting, observing inaction and waiting for the movement.
 Women are rare, covered from head to toe, always in the company of male family members.